Portraits exhibited at the Women of Cornwall exhibition

 Create a Portrait Workshop, Penryn

-WIP Portrait of Sarah Walsh by Alissa Kindred
+In progress portrait of Sarah Walsh by Alissa Kindred

-WIP Portrait of Lady Killigrew by Deena Russell
+In progress portrait of Lady Killigrew by Deena Russell

 creative portrait workshops